-Table 1-5 Correspondence between the Technical Standards for Wind Power Generation Facilities and the requirements of these quidelines and the requirements of these guidelines Technical Standards for Wind Power Generation Facilities Related items in these guidelines (Excerpts from the original text, and temporary translation) (Scope) Article 1.
-This Ministerial Ordinance shall apply to electric facilities installed to Chapter generate electricity by means of wind power.
-1. General 2.
-The term "electric facilities" as used in the preceding paragraph shall refer to the Electric Facilities for General Use and Electric Facilities for Business Use.
-(Hazard prevention measures for persons other than operators) - Article 3.
+Table 1-5 Correspondence between the Technical Standards for Wind Power Generation Facilities and the requirements of these guidelines requirements of these guidelines Technical Standards for Wind Power Generation Facilities Related items in these guidelines (Excerpts from the original text, and temporary translation) (Scope) Article 1.
+This Ministerial Ordinance shall apply to electric facilities installed to generate electricity by means of wind power.
+2. The term "electric facilities" as used in the preceding paragraph shall refer to the Electric Facilities for General Use and Electric Facilities for Business Use.
+(Definitions) Article 2.
+The terms used in this Ministerial Ordinance shall have the same meanings as the terms used in the Rules for the Electricity Business Act (Ordinance of the Ministry of International Trade and Industry No. 77, 1995).
+(Hazard prevention measures for persons other than operators) Article 3.
 When installing a wind power plant, the operator shall indicate that the wind turbine is dangerous at a place that is easy to see for persons other than the operator, and shall take appropriate measures to prevent those persons from easily approaching it.
-2. If a wind power generation facility is the Electric Facility for General Use, the provisions of the preceding paragraph shall be applied by replacing the phrase "wind power plant" in the paragraph with "wind power generation facilities" and the phrase "those persons from easily approaching it" with "those persons from easily approaching the wind turbine".
-(Hazard prevention measures for persons other than operators) - Article 3.
-When installing a wind power plant, the operator shall indicate that the wind turbine is dangerous at a place that is easy to see for persons other than the operator, and shall take appropriate measures to prevent those persons from easily approaching it.
-2. If a wind power generation facility is the Electric Facility for General Use, the provisions of the preceding paragraph shall be applied by replacing the phrase "wind power plant" in the paragraph with "wind power generation facilities" and the phrase "those persons from easily approaching it" with "those persons from easily approaching the wind turbine".
-(Wind turbine) Article 4.
-Wind turbines shall be installed in accordance with the following items.
-Chapter (i) To be structurally safe relative to the maximum speed when the load is cut off.
-2. Site conditions assessment (ii) To be structurally safe against wind pressure.
-3. Design basis evaluation (iii) To be equipped so that there are no vibrations that may damage the wind turbine 4.
-Integrated load analysis evaluation during operation.
-5. Wind turbine (RNA) design evaluation (iv) To be equipped so that the wind turbine will not start up against the operator's intention, even at the maximum wind speed normally assumed. (v) To be equipped so as not to come into contact with other structures, plants, etc., during operation.
-(Ensuring the safety of wind turbines) Article 5.
-Measures shall be taken to ensure that wind turbines stop safely and Chapter automatically in the following cases.
-2. Site conditions assessment (i) When the rotational speed has increased significantly 5.
-Wind turbine (RNA) design evaluation (i) When the functioning of the control equipment for the wind turbine has () (ii) then are functioning of the control equipment for the wind throline has
+2. If a wind power generation facility is the small power generation facility, the provisions of the preceding paragraph shall be applied by replacing the phrase "wind power plant" in the paragraph with "wind power generation facilities" and the phrase "those persons from easily approaching it with "those persons from easily approaching the wind turbine". - (Wind turbine) Article 4.
+Wind turbines shall be installed in accordance with the following items. (i) To be structurally safe relative to the maximum speed when the load is cut off. (ii) To be structurally safe against wind pressure. (iii) To be equipped so that there are no vibrations that may damage the wind turbine during operation. (iv) To be equipped so that the wind turbine will not start up against the operator's intention, even at the maximum wind speed normally assumed. (v) To be equipped so as not to come into contact with other structures, plants, etc., during operation. < Item (i) >